 The Institute for Cancer Genetics and Informatics is located at Oslo Cancer Cluster Innovation Park, next to Radiumhospitalet at Oslo University Hospital.
 The Institute is also part of Centre for Cancer Biomedicine, appointed Centre for excellence in research by the Norwegian Research Council.
 The Institute’s work consistently supports the high international standing of the Oslo University Hospital, both through our contribution to medical services and through our research contribution.

-Whereas Development and innovation results in products, services and patents, and the diagnosis activity is measured by number of patients diagnosed, 41% of the total resources (human, monetary, time) are spent on research leading to scientific publications.
+Whereas Development and innovation results in products, services and patents, and the diagnosis activity are measured by the number of patients diagnosed, 41% of the total resources (human, monetary, time) are spent on research leading to scientific publications.

 The institute is headed by Håvard E. Danielsen.